Foster

 Foster is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Foster's cultural diversity was found to be below average, with 88.4% of its population being citizens and 85.9% born in Australia.
-English was the language spoken exclusively at home by 95.9% of residents.
-Christianity was the predominant religion, practiced by 40.5% of Foster's population.
+Foster's cultural diversity was found to be below average, with 88.4% of its population being Australian citizens and 85.9% born in Australia.
+The majority spoke English only at home, accounting for 95.9%.
+Christianity was the predominant religion in Foster, practiced by 40.5% of the population.

 Frequently Asked Questions - Diversity